STATEMENT ON MODERN SLAVERY & HUMAN TRAFFICKING FOR FINANCIAL YEAR 2018/19

 Statement on Modern Slavery and Human Trafficking

-Lionsgate UK does not tolerate modern slavery and human trafficking and fully supports the principles and aims of the Modern Slavery Act 2015.
-Lionsgate UK will not permit modern slavery or human trafficking activities within its organisation, knowingly support or deal with any third party business involved in modern slavery or human trafficking activities, or knowingly support other businesses using modern slavery or human trafficking activities.
+Lionsgate UK does not tolerate modern slavery and human trafficking andfully supports the principles and aims of the Modern Slavery Act 2015.
+Lionsgate UK will not permit modern slavery or human trafficking activities within its organisation, nor will it knowingly support or deal with any third party or other business involved in modern slavery or human trafficking activities within the Services and/or anywhere in its supply chain.

 Training of Staff

 Lionsgate UK recognises and respects all applicable employment laws and raises awareness of modern slavery and human trafficking amongst its employees by drawing their attention to the forms that modern slavery and human trafficking can take.
-Lionsgate UK provide employees and management with training on a range of compliance matters including its obligations under the Modern Slavery Act 2015.
+Lionsgate UK provides employees and management with training on a range of compliance matters and the additional training slides which it had created have been rolled out to all employees to make them aware of Lionsgate UK’s obligations under the Modern Slavery Act 2015.

-This statement has been approved by the Board of Directors and will be reviewed annually.
+This statement has been approved by the Board of Directors on 21 January 2020 and will be reviewed annually.

 Chief Executive Officer, UK and Europe